theantichris/Simple-Plugin-Framework/README.md

 The base constructor sets the parameters then ties the abstract addPage() method to the [admin_menu](http://codex.wordpress.org/Plugin_API/Action_Reference/admin_menu) hook.
 This addPage() method class the correct WordPress function to add that type of page.
 The base display() method is used as the display call back.

 Setters are available for capability, menu icon, position.
 A setter for parent slug is available for SubMenuPage.

-Capability is set to 'manage_options' by default but can be changed to any valid WordPress capability.
-The setCapability() method accepts the capability as a string.

-An abstract class called Capability is included that can be used to easily pick a WordPress capability using code completion.
-Simply type `Capability::` and your IDE should give you a list of all valid capabilities.
+Setter methods can be chained.

+#### setCapability()

+The setCapability() method accepts a string that specifies the level of permissions a user needs to access the page.
+Default: manage_options

+The included Capabilities class can be used to make sure valid WordPress capabilities are used.

     $page->setCapability(Capability::manage_options);

+#### setMenuIcon

 The setMenuIcon() method accepts a URL or name of a [dashicon](http://melchoyce.github.io/dashicons/) as a string.
+Default: null

     $page->setMenuIcon('http://placehold.it/15x15');